fnugent24/fnugent24.github.io/_posts/2023-6-11-OOP-Units 5 and 6: Polymorphism, Encapsulation and Inheritance.md

 #### Inheritance (Codio):
-Inheritence is the ability to define a new class that is a modified version of an existing class.
+**Inheritence** is the ability to define a new class that is a modified version of an existing class.

 For example, in poker, there are different concepts involved in the game including the use of a “deck” and a “hand”.
 A hand is similar to a deck as both are made up of a collection of cards and both require the uses of adding and removing cards.
 But they both have differences between them as well.
 Lets say we create a class for each of “hand” and “deck”.
 The relationship between these classes (which are similar but also different to each other) is known as inheritance.

-To define a new class that inherits from an existing class, you put the name of the existing class in parentheses.
+To define a new class that inherits from an existing class, you put the name of the existing class in parentheses ( ).
 E.g. if we were to inherit the class “hand” from the class we have already created called “deck” we would use the following code:

     class Hand(Deck):